CCMS-UCSD/MassIVEDocumentation/docs/quant/3_msstats_workflow_2_run.md

 </center>

 Then, you will move to the new page, which shows the progress.
 Please wait.
-It will take a few minutes.
+It will take a few minutes (or a few hours).
 After the job is done, you will get the notification email.
+The job done will be saved in your account at MassIVE.